Fifth Harmony: Artistry

-Impact and Influence
+Impact

 Fifth Harmony have been referred to as "the biggest girl group of the 2010s" by Billboard, "America's premiere girl group" by Vulture, "the current standard-bearers for girl group success" by Gold Derby, and "the biggest girl group in a generation" by The Recording Academy.
 Fifth Harmony's success was compared to the impact Spice Girls made in the 1990s, with MIC dubbing them as "The Spice Girls of the 21st Century".
 Fifth Harmony have also been referred to as one of the best girl groups of all time by US Magazine, in 2022.

 American toy company Mattel produced Barbie-themed celebrity dolls modeled after each member of the group.
 The group have appeared on Spotify's list of the 'Top 10 Most Influential Artists Under 25' (2015), as well as Billboard's 21 Under 21 list three times (2014, 2015, 2016), including ranking atop the list in 2016.
 That same year, they became the first female act to be crowned MTV's Hottest Summer Superstar with over 67 million votes, narrowly beating out Beyoncé.
 Additionally, Fifth Harmony performed twice for former United States President Barack Obama, during his tenure at the White House.
 They also hold the title for the best-selling girl group in their generation.

 Writer Jason Lipshutz of Billboard, wrote that the group "encouraged young women to embrace self-care and confidence with an effectiveness that few other pop artists have been able to match this decade ...
 Fifth Harmony represented much more than a handful of hits to a young generation of music listeners.
 They mattered, and they will for a long time to come."

-Fifth Harmony was noted for their songs regarding topics such as feminism, female empowerment, body positivity and the diversity between the members which they often used to empower their female audience member Lauren emphasized that "We have an energy about us that’s so unique and so intense, and it’s because of how much power we have in us as individuals, being confident, harnessing that power, and wanting to share that with other women".
+Fifth Harmony was noted for their songs regarding topics such as feminism, female empowerment, body positivity and the diversity between the members which they often used to empower their female audience.
+Member Lauren emphasized that "We have an energy about us that's so unique and so intense, and it's because of how much power we have in us as individuals, being confident, harnessing that power, and wanting to share that with other women".